 Fear not, we have a plethora of solutions for your small living room woes.
 Whether you are designing a living room from scratch or feeling cramped in your current space, our tips and tricks will allow you to expand your square footage without having to knock down any walls.

-1. Opt for multi-functional furniture
+1. Opt for multi-functional furniture in a small living room

 In any small room, each piece of furniture needs to earn its keep, so choose pieces that are multi-purpose.
 A stool that can be used as an end table, a pouffe that transforms into a storage box, a sofa with secret storage... you get the idea.
 Ottomans are great for this: top them with a tray and they become a coffee table; strew them with cushions and they're extra seating; buy a bed in a box and you've got a guest space, too!